gcobb321/icloud3_v3_docs/docs/chapters/1_installing.md

 - Click the *Cloud* icon on the HA Sidebar to display the iCloud3 Dashboard screen.

 That's it.
 Congratulations!
 You have installed iCloud3 and are tracking your devices.
-You entered 3-fields - your Apple email id, the Apple account password and the 6-digit authentication code.

-That was the easy part.
-Now for the hard part - review the rest of the documentation and see how the many features can be used.
-Be sure to review the *Core Component Details* section so you can get familiar with the *Event Log*, the *Dashboard Builder* and various Configure screens.
-Go through the *Configure Tracked Devices* and *Operational Settings* and look for things that might be useful to you.
+When you can, review the rest of the documentation.
+You may find other features you can use.
+Things like:

+- Opening your garage door when you get home or closing it when you leave.
+- Checking to make sure your doors are all locked when no one is home.
+- Tracking the location of service vehicles.
+- Monitoring your irrigation zones so your automated mower does not mow one that is still wet.
+- Getting notified when your spouse or children are nearing home or leaving school or the gym.
+- Getting notified when the battery level of your iPad is low or when it has been fully charged.
+- Logging when you enter and exit a zone to a .csv spreadsheet file that can be used for filing expense reports.

-Thanks and good luck
+Thanks and good luck!

 *And if you like iCloud3, maybe you could get me a cup of coffee*